info@tourgytourz.com +27 60 311 8040 Sandton, South Africa WhatsApp us

 Planning Safari Travel for International Students Coming to Africa

-South Africa is often the savvier choice for first-timers, while East Africa is ideal for iconic migration routes.
+South Africa is often easier for first-time student groups, while East Africa is ideal for iconic migration routes and classic safari landscapes.

 Kruger National Park, South Africa

 Kruger works especially well for student groups because many travellers can arrive through Johannesburg, then connect by road or flight.
-It offers flexible safari styles, from budget-friendly packages to private guided experiences.
+It offers flexible safari styles, from shorter budget-conscious trips to guided educational wildlife experiences.

-• Easy to combine with Johannesburg or Panorama Route
+• Easy to combine with Johannesburg or the Panorama Route.

 View Kruger Safaris